If-then-else logic is a powerful concept for performing different actions based on different conditions. If-then-else logic can be explained as such:

 Evaluates if the inputs have a specified spatial relationship.

 The Merge Branch tool merges two or more logical branches into a single output.

-For the set of input values, iteration will stop if all the input values meet the specified condition of either True or False.
-It is functionally similar to the While iterator but is useful to stop a model if there is one While iterator in your model and no additional iterators can be added.
+Stops iteration if all inputs values meet the specified condition of True or False.
+It is functionally similar to the While iterator but is useful to stop a model if there is one While iterator in a model and no additional iterators can be added.

 In addition to the built-in Logical tools in ModelBuilder, you can write your own functions and tools to perform if-then-else branching using custom Python functions with the Calculate Value tool.
 These functions can test conditions using a variety of arcpy and other Python capabilities, and output Boolean true and false variables.
 Similarly, you can write a Python script that tests conditions and outputs Boolean true and false variables, make the script into a geoprocessing script tool, and add the script tool to your model.